 Cetigne’s post-Derby career was interesting and he proved himself a racehorse of the highest class.
 The bay colt was backed up on the Monday following his Derby success and, despite a fourteen pounds penalty, had no difficulty winning the Clibborn Stakes from Westcourt.
-In many respects, the nine furlongs of that race was more to his liking than the Derby trip.
-A-mile-and-a-half was about as far as Cetigne wanted to go in top-class company and if he ran into a genuine stayer over that journey he generally had his colours lowered.
+In many respects, the nine furlongs distance of that race was more to his liking than the Derby trip.
+A mile-and-a-half was about as far as Cetigne wanted to go in top-class company and if he ran into a genuine stayer over that journey he generally had his colours lowered.
 Moreover, he was never really comfortable in heavy going, the very conditions he struck when Patrobas outstayed him in the Victoria Derby, with Westcourt again finishing third.
 Some backers of Cetigne in that race were of the opinion that handled differently he would have won but time proved that a horse of superior stamina outstayed him.
 Patrobas certainly franked the form a few days later in the Melbourne Cup when he outstayed Westcourt in an all-three-year-old finish.
 In winning the Victoria Derby and Melbourne Cup double, Patrobas made history for his lady owner, Edith Widdis, the wife of a popular Gippsland grazier.
 Their property, Nambrok, where Patrobas was trained, was a landmark Victorian homestead originally built in the 1860s for the pastoralist and pioneer of the Gippsland, John King, the grandson of the New South Wales’ third Governor, Philip King.

 Perhaps the most interesting feature of the spring racing in Melbourne that year, at least as a harbinger of a new era, was the result of the Caulfield Cup.
 The inception of that race came in 1879 with Newminster’s victory, and in all the years since the only horse to have won the race that was not bred in Australia was Maranui in 1908.
 Owned and trained by Dan O’Brien, Maranui had been bred across the Tasman.
 However, the 1915 Caulfield Cup turned that tradition on its head when all three placegetters viz.
 Lavendo, William the Silent and Cyklon were all bred in England or Ireland.
 Whereas Lavendo and William the Silent were grandsons of St Simon, Cyklon was a grandson of Carbine.
 The trio managed to fill the placings in the Caulfield Cup largely because they had slipped under the guard of the newly-appointed V.A.T.C. handicapper, Dr W. H. Lang.